TejveerSingh13/ProblemSkill-/README.md

 * Searching, Access = O(n)
 ###### DLL takes more memory but is more flexible.
 Removal is always O(1).
 Better than finding node then SLL

+### 3. Stack and Queue

+Stack uses LIFO and Queue uses FIFO.

+#### 3A.
+Stack class:

+The Stack class relies on the SinglyLinkedList class to store and manipulate the stack elements.
+The SinglyLinkedList class provides the necessary methods for managing the linked list, which are used by the Stack class to implement stack-specific operations.
+* Constructor: Initializes an empty stack by creating a new SinglyLinkedList instance.

+##### Methods:

+###### push(val): Adds a new value to the top of the stack.
+###### pop(): Removes and returns the value from the top of the stack.

+#### 3B.
+Queue class:

+The Queue class utilizes the SinglyLinkedList class to store and manipulate the queue elements.
+The SinglyLinkedList class provides the necessary methods for managing the linked list, which are used by the Queue class to implement queue-specific operations.
+* Constructor:  Initializes an empty queue by creating a new SinglyLinkedList instance.

+##### Methods:

+###### enqueue(val): Adds a new value to the back of the queue.
+###### dequeue(): Removes and returns the value from the front of the queue.

+#### Big O complexity
+* Insertion = O(1)
+* Removal = O(1)
+* Searching, Access = O(n)
+###### Using Arrays for both of them is inefficient since it will re-index all element on push/pop/unshift/shift operation/s.

 ## Class JS ES2015 basics notes:
 ![](https://github.com/TejveerSingh13/ProblemSkill-/assets/44855917/b42c439c-7d94-45d3-81e8-b1f82cea590d)
 ![](https://github.com/TejveerSingh13/ProblemSkill-/assets/44855917/49ebe313-8e6d-4515-91ab-df99da4beb45)